Namibia: Chasing Rhinos on African Time

-Suddenly the trackers stopand signal for us get out of car.
-We walksilently until they tell us to sit down.
+Suddenly the trackers stop and signal for us to get out of the car.
+We walk silently until they tell us to sit down.
 Raymond is looking through his binoculars at something about 100 yards away.
 “You see the rhino?” he whispers.

 I squint, then say, “I only see a rock.”

-When we pull up to a shade canopy of acacia trees for lunch, thetrackers tell me how lucky I am to have seen this rhino.
-They show me their data book where they have recordedthe shape, size, horns, ear notches and tail size of the 17 rhinos in the concession.
+When we pull up to a shade canopy of acacia trees the trackers tell me how lucky I am to have seen this rhino.
+They show me their data book where they have recorded shape, size, horns, ear notches, and tail size of the 17 rhinos in the concession.
 Each has a name.
-But none of the trackers have ever seen this rhino before who must have wondered in from another concession.
+But none of the trackers have ever seen this rhino before who must have wandered in from another concession.
 They record his data in the book.

-It’s a good three hour drive before we’ll arrive back in camp, but I no longer care.
+It’s a three-hour drive before we’ll arrive back in camp, but I no longer care.
 I breathe in the aroma of wild sage.
 I’m on African time.